-One decade ago, in 2009, Steve Prescott MBE was given the honour of delivering the match ball to Wembley Stadium for the Challenge Cup Final between Huddersfield Giants and Warrington Wolves – after a typically gruelling challenge taking him and a group of like-minded heroes overland from Perpignan in the south of France, as part of his awe-inspiring efforts to raise money for the Steve Prescott Foundation.
+Ten years ago Steve Prescott MBE was given the honour of delivering the match ball to Wembley Stadium for the Challenge Cup Final between Huddersfield Giants and Warrington Wolves – after a typically gruelling challenge taking him and a group of like-minded heroes overland from Perpignan in the south of France, as part of his awe-inspiring efforts to raise money for the Steve Prescott Foundation (SPF).

 Now in the summer of 2019, his 17-year-old son Taylor is ready to lead a repeat mission.

-Taylor will then complete the Challenge Wembley 2019 by delivering the Match Ball and placing it down in time for Kick Off – exactly as his dad did 10 years ago.
+Taylor will then complete the Paramount Digital Challenge Wembley 2019 by delivering the Match Ball and placing it down in time for Kick Off – just like his dad did 10 years ago.
 The group challenge is to raise £50,000 for the SPF.

 “I am honoured to be in a position to continue my dad’s legacy,” Taylor explained.